Cross Curricular Learning: Super Bowl Activity

-- Each pair/group starts at a different question (with a blank answer sheet + a vis-a-vis marker) and progresses through the questions and road blocks.
+- Each pair/group starts at a different question (with a blank answer sheet + a vis-a-vis marker) and progresses through the questions and roadblocks.
 To begin, group #1 answers question #1.
 After figuring out the answer, the group searches for the answer printed on one of the other game posters (So for the photo above, students would need to find the poster that listed the Pittsburgh Steelers as an answer.).

-- Next, the the group reads and answers the question printed above the answer to the previous question (In terms of the photo above, the next question students answer would be the question listed above the Pittsburgh Steelers.) and then continue moving through the game in this manner.
-If there is a “road block” sign the group runs to the middle of the gym to draw a “road black” card and completes the exercise before answering the next question.
+- Next, the group reads and answers the question printed above the answer to the previous question (In terms of the photo above, the next question students answer would be the question listed above the Pittsburgh Steelers.) and then continue moving through the game in this manner.
+If there is a “roadblock” sign the group runs to the middle of the gym to draw a “road black” card and completes the exercise before answering the next question.

-First group finished is the winner:)
+The first group finished is the winner:)

 If you are interested in looking at this game more in-depth download this Amazing Race freebie.

 In the past, if students needed help with a question they could run to their core teachers' classrooms and ask for help.
 This time around, I kinda dropped the ball on asking the teachers ahead of time, so I decided this would be a great opportunity for my students to strengthen their Googling skills.

 Some of you may be wondering why my kids need to learn how to use the Internet for discovery...Well, this is why...Earlier this week, I was frightened by my students' lack of Internet skills.
 This realization came after only 5 out of 150 kids got 100% on a volleyball quiz in which they had free reign of the Internet.
 So I thought this would be a great activity to challenge the kids to take ownership of their learning by approaching each question with a growth mindset and trusting that with some effort they can and will find the answer.